Watermarking Language Models with Error Correcting Codes: Further Related Work

 \section{Further Related Work}

 There is a great deal of work on watermarking language models, see e.g., \citet{yang2023survey} for an overview.
 Here we only review the most closely related works.

 \paragraph{Bias-based watermarking.} In modern watermarking, one of the earliest and most widely adopted techniques involves biasing the model's token distribution to imprint a detectable signal. \citet{aaronson2022watermarking} proposed a method using exponential minimum sampling guided by pseudorandom hashes of previous tokens. \citet{kirchenbauer2023watermark} introduced a family of bias-based watermarks that divide the token vocabulary into green and red sets (using a hash function on the context), and increase the sampling probability of green-listed tokens.
-This logit bias adds a detectable signature without substantially degrading output quality.
+This logit bias adds a detectable signature without substantially degrading output quality. \cite{qu2024provably} combined the watermarking methods in \cite{kirchenbauer2023watermark} with error correction codes to embed a multi-bit string (such as a user ID) in the text.
+In contrast, our focus is to detect if the text is watermarked or not, which corresponds to embedding a single-bit string.
+In the single-bit setting, the method from \cite{qu2024provably} is equivalent to the method from \cite{kirchenbauer2023watermark}.

 Subsequent improvements have aimed to address detection power and robustness. \citet{huang2024synthidtext} developed {SynthID-Text}, a scalable production watermark that modifies token sampling with imperceptible biases. \citet{zhao2023provable} proposed a distortion-robust watermark with edit-distance guarantees, using a fixed green-list across positions.
 However, as \citet{jovanovic2024stealing} argued, fixed green-lists are vulnerable to reverse-engineering attacks.